Sharing is caring!

 Address: Center Grove Orchard, 32835 610th Ave, Cambridge, IA 50046

-Cost: Tickets are $9.95 each (3 and older need a ticket)
+(3 and older need a ticket)

-Spring is a time for new beginnings and that means baby animals!
+Spring is a time for new beginnings, and that means baby animals!
 Head to Center Grove Orchard for their Baby Animal Days.
-This new event will allow children (and adults) the joy of playing with baby lambs, chicks, goats, kittens, bunnies, and many other animals in a safe environment.
+This event will allow children (and adults) the joy of playing with baby lambs, chicks, goats, kittens, bunnies, and many other animals in a safe environment.
 Jump in the corn pool, take a scenic hayride, or try the Honey Beeline (zipline) too!
 Don’t forget to stop in at their Country Store for a delicious treat.

 Jackie Fioritto